 Here are some communication pitfalls to avoid if you are the younger leader managing older employees.

-Incorrect assumptions lie at the bottom of many of the common issues related to young leaders working with older or more tenured employees.
+Incorrect assumptions lie at the bottom of many of the common employee communication issues related to young leaders working with older or more tenured employees.

 First, it is wrong to believe older workers will automatically have a problem with younger managers.
 Most people assume the boss is the boss, so don’t waste time worrying about your authority.
 After all, management tapped you to be the leader.
 A certain amount of respect and authority comes with the title.